 Joe and his wife Kathy live in Marietta, Ga.
 They have two children, Meg and Gabe.

-Former pitching great and National Baseball Hall of Famer Tom Glavine serves as an occasional guest for the Braves Radio Network Pre-Game Show, and as a guest analyst for selected games on the Braves Radio Network.
-He also joins broadcasters Chip Caray and Joe Simpson as a guest analyst for Sunday home games televised by Fox Sports South.
+Former pitching great and National Baseball Hall of Famer Tom Glavine joins broadcasters Chip Caray and Joe Simpson as an analyst for select game telecasts on Fox Sports South and FOX Sports Southeast.
+He also serves as an occasional guest for the Braves Radio Network Pre-Game Show, and as a guest analyst for select games on the Braves Radio Network.

 Glavine is a two-time National League Cy Young Award winner (1991 & 1998) and a 10-time N.L.
 All-Star.
 Glavine, who owns a 305-203 career record and 3.54 ERA in 682 games, compiled 244 of his victories in a Braves uniform and helped Atlanta to five World Series appearances in the 1990s.
 He was named the Most Valuable Player of the 1995 World Series, when the Braves defeated the Cleveland Indians.